oracle/nosql-examples/cluster_setup/README.md

 6. (optional): Separate director(ies) for NoSQL logs, similar to #5.

-7. A `tar.gz` or `zip` Oracle NoSQL kv installation file downloaded to the setup host (for example: `kv-ee-19.5.13.tar.gz`).
+7. A `tar.gz` or `zip` Oracle NoSQL kv installation file downloaded to the setup host (for example: `kv-ee-20.1.16.tar.gz`).
 Downloads are available from https://www.oracle.com/database/technologies/nosql-database-server-downloads.html

-8. (optional): A `tar.gz` or `zip` Oracle NoSQL Proxy installation file downloaded to the setup host, if you want to deploy a httpproxy to support the NoSQL http drivers (for example: `oracle-nosql-proxy-5.1.10.tar.gz`).

 ## What the script does